 You should make your application for RPL on enrolment but you can apply at any time.
 If you would like to apply please request and RPL application from our office or download a copy below.

 Recognition of Prior Learning can reduce the duration of the course and cost involved.
 This will be discussed with the student on a case by case basis.

 Essential Skills Training & Recruitment recognises qualifications and Statements of Attainment issued by other RTOs.
-Credit Transfer recognises matching or equivalent unit codes completed in prior nationally endorsed qualifications.
+Credit Transfer (CT) recognises matching or equivalent unit codes completed in prior nationally endorsed qualifications.

 You will need to complete the application and submit a certified copy of the document for it to be processed.
 We ask that you apply for credit upon enrolment to ensure you do not complete the units again as part of your qualification.

 You should make your application for credit on enrolment but you can apply at any time.
 If you would like to apply please request and Credit Transfer application from our office or download a copy below.

 Fees will vary depending on whether you are enrolling in a subsidised course, or whether you are paying Fee-for-Service (non-subsidised training).
 Please refer to the course brochure in the courses section for full fee information.

 On enrolment. you will be provided with a quote for your total course fees.
 Your total course fee will be invoiced according to our standard payment fee structure unless you have made alternative arrangements via a payment plan.
 Please refer to the Student Handbook for our standard payment structure and more detailed information regarding fees and refunds.

 - The Enrolment Fee is required to be paid on enrolment to cover administrative and resource costs.